apache/iotdb/docs/UserGuide/Administration-Management/Administration.md

 ### Password Restrictions

 IoTDB specifies that the character length of a password should have no less than 4 character length, and no spaces.
 The password is encrypted with MD5.
+Users can adapt different encryption algorithms according to their own scenarios.
+They need to implement the AsymmetricEncrypt interface and add it to the configuration item iotdb_ server_ encrypt_ decrypt_ In the provider.
+If this encryption algorithm requires parameters, this parameter needs to be added to iotdb_ server_ encrypt_ decrypt_ provider_ Parameter configuration item, and then initialize in this implementation class.
 ### Role Name Restrictions

 IoTDB specifies that the character length of a role name should have no less than 4 character length, and no spaces.